gramineproject/graphene/Documentation/tutorials/pytorch/index.rst

 Preparing Manifest File
 ^^^^^^^^^^^^^^^^^^^^^^^

 Finally, let's modify the manifest file.
-Open ``pytorch.manifest.template`` with your favorite text editor.
+Open ``python3.manifest.template`` with your favorite text editor.

 Replace ``trusted_files`` with ``protected_files`` for the input files::